isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 3. Should I apply for a VTP first or should I book my bus tickets first?
 What happens if I do not require a VTP?

 Travellers who require a VTP may wish to check on the availability of bus tickets for their preferred dates, before applying for a VTP.
+Travellers must apply for a VTP at least 3 days before their date of departure.

 Those who do not require a VTP and meet the eligibility criteria can simply book a bus ticket to travel under the VTL (Land).

 #### 4. Where are the boarding and disembarkation points for VTL (Land) bus services from Malaysia to Singapore, and from Singapore to Malaysia?